josheeg/Game-Note/README.md

 # **prompt:**

+/plan

+Entering plan mode. make a plan to make a a game what libraries are needed  reserch plan implement loops ralph loops  reserch plan imliment loops
+ /endplan

 make a plan to make a a game what libraries are needed  reserch plan implement loops ralph loops  reserch plan imliment loops